sujade/bookgrabber/README.md

 # booknamegrabber
-Grabs a book by using the ISBN input from openlibrary
+Grabs a book by using the ISBN input from Open Library by using the Open Library API

-The cat facts api can get wonky at times since you can't filter out the unapproved facts.
+The cat facts API may give you texts that are not facts since you can't filter out the unapproved facts.